-Adviser Services australianunitywealth_transactions@unitregistry.com.au T 1300 997 774 F 1300 856 685 leading sectoral gains.
+Adviser Services australianunitywealth\transactions@unitregistry.com.au T 1300 997 774 F 1300 856 685 corporates and REITs also saw tightening, with the latter leading sectoral gains.
 Offshore, the US IG market saw periods of both outperformance and retracement.
 For example, US IG cash spreads initially tightened by up to 10bps but later gave back some gains, widening by 5bps in the final week.
 European spreads were generally tighter, with the Euro Main index improving and primary market volumes reaching record May highs.
 By month end local spreads had recovered April losses.
-Major bank spreads tightening 10bps with five years closing at 79bps while single A and BBB corporates contracted by around 15bps to 121 and 145bps respectively.
+Major bank spreads tightened 10bps with five years closing at 79bps while single A and BBB corporates contracted by around 15bps to 121 and 145bps respectively.

 The key drivers of spread performance included a broadly positive risk backdrop, reduced macroeconomic uncertainty-especially around US-China tariffs-and strong earnings from the US technology sector.
 Optimism around trade agreements, such as the US-UK deal, and falling equity volatility also helped bolster demand for credit.
 Meanwhile, technical factors remained strongly supportive.
-In Australia, the supply/demand imbalance was acute, with extremely limited primary issuance for much of the month and investor cash levels high.
-Issuance only began to resume later in the month with Westpac bringing a Tier 2 callable (15NC10) deals which priced 17bps inside initial guidance of 195bps.
+In Australia, the supply/demand imbalance was acute, with extremely limited primary issuance for much of the month and high investor cash levels.
+Issuance only began to resume later in the month with Westpac bringing a Tier 2 callable (15NC10) deal which priced 17bps inside initial guidance of 195bps.
 This was followed by a five-year fixed/FRN \$1bn deal at 130bps from Natwest Markets and a \$500m five-year transaction from Goodman Australia Industrial Partnership at 120bps.
 Despite this, aggregate Australian primary issuance remained modest compared to global peers.
 In Europe and the US, primary markets were much more active.
 Europe saw record May issuance volumes of around \$70bn-led by SSAs, corporates, and Financials-while US IG supply repeatedly exceeded expectations, especially in early May, with \$155bn of primary issuance, the heaviest May since 2020.
 However, this heavy supply did not materially hinder secondary spread performance, suggesting robust investor appetite.
 Overall, the interplay of positive sentiment, strong equity market correlation, limited local supply, and supportive global issuance dynamics underpinned a strong month for credit markets.

-Socially Responsible Investments in Focus
+Socially Responsible Investments in

-During May the AEMO and AEMC were moved to consider the need for new rules for data centres to ensure grid can cope following an incident that occurred in the US due to the rise of AI.
+FocusDuring May the AEMO and AEMC were moved to consider the need for new rules for data centres to ensure grid can cope following an incident that occurred in the US due to the rise of AI.
 Last July, 60 data centres near Washington simultaneously dropped off the grid after a safety mechanism designed to protect computer chips from damage was triggered, causing a huge surge in excess electricity.
-The AEMC had noted that it would only take a "large load of approximately >100MW ... to disconnect from the power system in response to a high-frequency event to further destabilise system frequency, thereby worsening the disturbance and risking broader impacts on electricity supply."